 Some types of work will result in different types of charges.
 For example, if the client needs someone to write some blog posts for them, are you better off charging per word or per hour?
 With written content, think about what will benefit you the most.
 Can you reel off 1,000 words on a topic inside a couple of hours?
 Charge per word.
 Will the project take many hours or days to complete?
 Charge per hour.

 Whether you charge clients per day, hour, or project is entirely dependent on the scope and detail of the project.
 Think about what your work is worth to the client and value your own work in the process.

 If possible, speak to people in your network about what they charge, but remember they might not always be keen to reveal their actual rates.

-Sometimes it might seem like the client is holding all the cards when it comes to agreeing the pay rate.
+Sometimes it might seem like the client is holding all the cards when it comes to agreeing on the pay rate.
 Many clients will already have a figure in mind.
-What freelancers can do though is learn the art of negotiation.
-Proving the value of your work through previous examples and testimonials, your client may be more willing to pay a more favourable rate.
+Negotiating isn’t always the first skill you think you’ll need to train yourself in when you go freelance, but it’s definitely a good one to have.

 There are a few basic ways to help improve your negotiating skills:

 - Do your research: Know your market.
 Find out the typical rates for your field, your locality and your level of experience.
 There are usually market surveys available or websites that can provide benchmarks (or you can check out our Day Rate Calculator).
 Don’t be afraid to ask and dig around – when pay becomes a taboo subject, it usually ends up keeping rates low